Medical Reserve Corps (MRC)

 The Hawaii MRC operates under the Hawaii State Department of Health.
 In a disaster, MRC volunteers may be activated to provide surge capacity to DOH and other emergency management partners.
 MRC members may assist in shelters, help distribute medicines, or provide information and assistance to the community in other ways as needed.
 MRC volunteers attend orientation and quarterly meetings and participate in relevant training activities as their schedule allows.
 Volunteers are invited to participate in preparedness exercises, community health activities, flu clinics, vision screening clinics, health fairs, and other events.

-Due to our geographic isolation, Hawaii’s communities must be self-sufficient and resilient, particularly when disaster strikes, and the MRC helps those communities when they need it most.
+Due to Hawaii’s geographic isolation, our communities must be resilient and self-reliant, especially when disaster strikes.
+The MRC helps our communities when we need it most.

 Oahu Medical Reserve Corps